 Developers shall explore opportunities to contribute towards the objectives of relevant Catchment Flood Management Plans.
 Wherever possible, development should promote the reduction of flood risk by seeking to reinstate the natural floodplain, the de-culverting of watercourses and the limiting of surface water runoff to green field rates via the use of sustainable drainage techniques.
-On all development sites larger than 1 hectare, surface water discharge rates shall be limited to Greenfield rates of 5 litres per second per hectare.
+On all development sites larger than 1 hectare, surface water discharge rates shall be limited to the equivalent site specific Greenfield run off rate.
 Developers will be expected to demonstrate that the layout and design of a development takes account of the surface water flows in extreme events so as to avoid flooding of properties, both within and outside the site.
 Applications for new development where there is a flood risk issue should be accompanied by a site flood risk assessment.
 Developers are encouraged to secure reduction of flood risk by the provision or enhancement of green infrastructure, wherever possible.